alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-02.md

 It's hard to choose a font that works on every system.

+And these fonts are a little meh (not so great).

+Luckily there are a few more options if you are willing to use different fonts on different systems!
+In some ways this is can be a better choice because it will allow your app to look "native" on any system.

 #### Font Stack

 The font stack is a list of fonts from which the browser will choose the first it from the list is available.